U.S. CDC probes new death, hospitalization after J&J vaccine shots - officials

 The CDC notified Oregon about the incident on Tuesday and Texas on Wednesday, the two states' health officials said.

-The Oregon woman, who is in her 50s, received the vaccine before the pause order on its use was issued, the state's health authority said in a statement. (bit.ly/32GLvYQ)
+The Oregon woman, who is in her 50s, received the vaccine before the pause order on its use was issued, the state's health authority said in a statement. (https://bit.ly/32GLvYQ)

 She developed "a rare but serious blood clot within two weeks following vaccination," seen in combination with very low platelets, the Oregon Health Authority added.